Ashleydai2003/Cove/Backend/API.md

 Takes Data Parameters:
 * eventId: String (required) - ID of the event to RSVP to
-* status: String (required) - One of: "GOING", "MAYBE", "NOT_GOING"
+* status: String (required) - One of: "PENDING", "NOT_GOING"

+**Note**: When users RSVP, they are automatically set to "PENDING" status and must await host approval to become "GOING". **Exception**: Event hosts can automatically approve themselves and will receive "GOING" status immediately when they RSVP.

 Behavior:
 * When status = "NOT_GOING": the user's RSVP entry is deleted from the database
+* When status = "PENDING": creates or updates user's RSVP to pending approval status
+* **Host Auto-Approval**: If the user is the event host, their status is automatically set to "GOING" instead of "PENDING"

 Returns:
 * message: String - "RSVP removed successfully" when status is "NOT_GOING"; otherwise "RSVP status updated successfully"